terramate-io/terramate/docs/orchestration.md

 ```

 **before** ensures that the configured stack is executed before the
-stacks contained in the directory entries.
+stacks contained in the directory paths.
 As the stack you are saying:
-"I execute before these stacks".
+"I execute before all stacks inside these directories".

 **after** ensures the opposite, that the stacks contained in the provided
 directories are executed before the current stack.
 As the stack, you are saying: